jamieleecho/coco-tools/README.decb-to-b09.md

   than 0x8000, the values are converted to integers of the form $ABCD.
 For values greater than that, they are converted to REAL literals with the equivalent value.
-* VAL is a direct port that uses BASIC09's implementation of VAL.
+* VAL uses BASIC09's implementation of VAL.
 This means that when parsing HEX numbers they should look like "$1234" instead of "&H1234".
 * `CLEAR N` is mapped to `(* CLEAR N *)` but `CLEAR  N, M` is disallowed.
 * `CLS` requires that we map the VDG screen for any value that is <> `1`.
   The same is true for `POINT`, `RESET` and `SET`.
 Note that this can easily